juancat78/Potential_Talents_NLP/README.md

 ## Methodology

-The job title matching task was approached by comparing the performance of the four embedding models in terms of their ability to rank job titles based on their relevance to a given query, **"human resources manager"**.
-The models were evaluated using two primary metrics:
+The job title matching task was approached through a multi-step process involving data preprocessing, embedding generation, similarity computation, re-ranking, and evaluation.
+The primary goal was to assess the performance of various embedding models in ranking job titles based on their semantic similarity to a given query, such as "human resources manager".

+1. Data Preprocessing
+To ensure consistency and improve the quality of the embeddings, the following preprocessing steps were applied to all job titles and queries:

+Lowercasing: Converted all text to lowercase to maintain uniformity.

+Punctuation Removal: Eliminated punctuation marks to focus on meaningful words.

+Stopword Removal: Removed common stopwords that do not contribute to semantic meaning.

+Lemmatization: Reduced words to their base or dictionary form to normalize variations.

+These steps help in reducing noise and improving the semantic representation of the text.

+2. Embedding Generation
+Four embedding models were utilized to transform job titles and queries into vector representations:

+Word2Vec: Utilized the Skip-gram model to generate word embeddings by predicting surrounding words in a context window.
+For multi-word job titles, embeddings were obtained by averaging the vectors of individual words.

+GloVe: Generated word embeddings based on global word co-occurrence statistics from a large corpus.
+Similar to Word2Vec, multi-word titles were represented by averaging their constituent word vectors.

+FastText: Extended Word2Vec by incorporating subword information, allowing it to handle rare and misspelled words effectively.
+Embeddings for job titles were computed by averaging the vectors of words and their subword components.

+SBERT (Sentence-BERT): Produced sentence-level embeddings by fine-tuning BERT using a siamese network architecture.
+This approach captures the semantic meaning of entire sentences or phrases, making it suitable for job titles.

+3. Similarity Computation
+To measure the similarity between the query and each job title, cosine similarity was employed across all embedding models.
+This metric calculates the cosine of the angle between two vectors, providing a measure of their directional alignment and, consequently, their semantic similarity.

+4. Re-ranking with Star Candidates
+To enhance the relevance of the top-ranked job titles, a re-ranking strategy was implemented using a set of "star candidates"—job titles identified as highly relevant to the query.
+The re-ranking process involved:

+Similarity Calculation: Computed the cosine similarity between each job title and the set of star candidates.

+Weighted Scoring: Combined the similarity scores with the original query similarity, applying a weighting scheme to balance the influence of the query and the star candidates.

+Final Ranking: Sorted the job titles based on the combined scores to prioritize those aligning closely with both the query and the star candidates.

+5. Filtering with Cut-off Threshold
+To ensure the quality of the recommended job titles, a filtering step was applied using a predefined similarity cut-off threshold.
+Job titles with combined similarity scores below this threshold were excluded from the final results, ensuring that only the most relevant titles were presented.

+6. Evaluation Metrics
+The performance of each embedding model was evaluated using the following metrics:

-- **Precision@10**: The fraction of relevant job titles in the top 10 results.
+Precision@10: The proportion of relevant job titles among the top 10 results.

-- **nDCG@10 (Normalized Discounted Cumulative Gain)**: A ranking metric that accounts for the position of relevant results, where higher values indicate better-ranked relevance.
+nDCG@10 (Normalized Discounted Cumulative Gain): A metric that considers the position of relevant results in the ranking, assigning higher importance to those appearing earlier.

 ### Embedding Models Evaluation